St. Peter's Church, Mainz

 St. Peter's Church (in German Peterskirche) is located beneath Deutschhaus Mainz in the northwest of the historical center of Mainz, Germany.
-It is the one of the most important rococo buildings in Mainz.
+It is one of the most important rococo buildings in Mainz.
 Originally it was a collegiate church monastery of ″St. Peter before the walls″, which had existed since the 10th century and is dedicated to the apostle Peter as patron.
 Today it serves as a parish church for the parish of St. Peter / St. Emmeran.

 History of the collegiate

 The collegiate was founded 944 by archbishop Frederick north of the city wall.
 Collegiates were key administrative units, on which the archbishop relied.
 The provosts, the head of the collegiate, each led an archdeacon.